joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/08/31/crosswords/connections-companion-1178.html

 **South Korea’s Unification Church Leader Gets 2 Years in Prison for Corruption**\
-`Han Hak-ja, the widow and successor of the conservative church’s founder, was convicted of financial dealings related to the former president and first lady, who are also imprisoned.`\
+`Han Hak-ja, the widow and successor of the conservative church’s founder, was convicted of financial dealings related to a former president and first lady, who are also imprisoned.`\
 https://www.nytimes.com/2026/08/31/world/asia/south-korea-unification-church-leader-prison.html

 **For Nepal’s Young Leader, Flood Recovery Will Be a Herculean Task**\